AhmedRiahi/AstronomVM/README.md

 # AstronomVM [![Build Status](https://travis-ci.org/AhmedRiahi/AstronomVM.svg?branch=master)](https://travis-ci.org/AhmedRiahi/AstronomVM)

-AstronomVM is a platform that aims to provide the possibility to create, execute and deploy functional workflows.The main idea is to create workflows basing on pre-built components.
+AstronomVM is a platform that aims to provide the possibility to create, execute and deploy functional workflows.The main objective is to design workflows basing on pre-built components.

 <h2>Project Structure</h2>
 <ul>